IgniteUI/igniteui-xplat-docs/doc/en/components/link-button.md

 ### Download

-By setting a URL to `download` property, we can make the link button to download file when is clicked.
+By setting a URL to `download` property, we can make the link button download a file when it is clicked.

 ```html
 <igc-link-button